 For each of NIF’s 192 beams:

 NIF laser pulses are generated in the MOR from an optical fiber laser.
 This laser generates pulses of just a few nanojoules (billionths of a joule) with a beam diameter of a few micrometers.
+There are four individual oscillators, one for each cone of beams on the target.
+Each oscillator’s frequency can be individually adjusted.

 Master Oscillator Room equipment generates the low-energy laser pulses that are subsequently amplified several billion times before being injected into the NIF laser amplifiers.

 The pulse is then split and amplified using fiber splitters and fiber amplifiers similar to those used in the telecommunications industry.
 After several stages of splitting and amplification, 48 individual pulses are generated.
-Each pulse is then shaped in time per the experimental requirements and transported to each of the 48 PAMs for further amplification and beam shaping.
+Each pulse is then shaped in time and timed per the experimental requirements and transported to each of the 48 PAMs for further amplification and spatial beam shaping.

 The PAM contains two different amplification stages.
 The first amplifies the pulse energy from about 750 picojoules (trillionths of a joule) to about 15 millijoules (thousandths of a joule), a factor of 20 million.
 The second stage amplifies the shaped beam by a factor of up to 10,000.
 The output energy of the PAM can be varied from about 10 millijoules to about 10 joules.
+In between the two amplifiers the shape of the beam is converted from the typical round laser profile to a precise square-shaped beam to better fill the large laser amplifier aperture.

 Next Up: Amplifiers